davidgiven/cpm65/README.md

     partition with an SIDE2/3 cartridge and boot from there.
 That's almost emulation speed on real hardware.
 This one comes in two flavors.
-    The hd version runs on any Atari with at least 16kB of RAM, the xlhd is tailored for the XL/XE with at least 64kB of RAM.
+    The hd version runs on any Atari with at least 16kB of RAM, the xlhd version is tailored for the XL/XE with at least 64kB of RAM.
 BIOS, BDOS and CCP live "under" the Atari OS ROM, which leaves over 49kB of TPA.

   - Console is standard 40x24.
 It has a SCREEN driver.